gappeah/Ethereum-Prediction-ML/README.md

 ## Conclusion
 A Long Short-Term Memory (LSTM) model with Keras and TensorFlow is an appropriate choice for predicting Ethereum prices due to its ability to effectively model long-term dependencies and subtle patterns present in cryptocurrency data.
 The LSTM architecture, with its recurrent connections and gating mechanisms, can capture the intricate nuances and temporal relationships inherent in financial time series data.

 This project demonstrates the use of LSTM neural networks for predicting Ethereum prices based on historical data.
-It showcases the complete process of loading and preprocessing data, building and training an LSTM model, and evaluating its performance using various metrics.
+It showcases the complete process of loading and preprocessing data, building and training an LSTM model and evaluating its performance using various metrics.

 LSTMs are particularly advantageous when dealing with long sequences of data, as they can selectively remember and forget information over extended periods, making them well-suited for tasks like cryptocurrency price prediction, where past price movements and market dynamics can influence future prices.